 Scrub the lemons to remove any dirt or other substances with warm water and pat dry.
 Carefully peel the lemons so that no white pith remains on the peel.
 Place in the jar along with the vodka.
 Cover and let sit in a dark place at room temperature for anywhere from ten days to two months – here is where your experimenting begins.
 The longer that the lemon peels are infused, the better the taste will be.
 You will also notice the color gets more intense.

 When you think the flavor has fully developed, make the sugar syrup.
 In a large saucepan, combine the sugar and water; boil over medium-high heat until thickened, about 5 minutes.
 Allow to cool.
 Add the sugar mixture to the lemon-Vodka mixture.
-Cover and store as before for another month.
+Cover and store.